 Bank-owned life insurance policies are reflected on the Consolidated Balance Sheets at cash surrender value.
-Changes in cash surrender value are reflected in other income (loss) in the Consolidated Statements of Net Income and are not subject to income taxes.
+Changes in cash surrender value, as well as insurance proceeds received in excess of the cash surrender value, are reflected in other income (loss) in the Consolidated Statements of Net Income and are not subject to income taxes.